msh-yi/multicat-data/README.md

 python process_output.py out_seed*.txt -o results.csv
 ```

-The CSV contains accuracy, efficiency, and various other metrics for each (k,t,r) parameter set.
+The CSV contains sensitivity, efficiency, and various other metrics for each (k,t,r) parameter set.

 ### 5️⃣ Scale up with SLURM